 Scabies occurs when human itch mites bite and burrow into the skin, laying eggs.
-The symptoms include intense, uncomfortable itching and a rash.
+Someone may learn how to identify scabies through the appearance and location of its symptoms, which includes an extremely itchy rash.

 A person cannot treat scabies with over-the-counter products.
 They will need prescription medication to treat the infection and prevent it from spreading to others.

 This article will help a person identify whether their skin lesions could be due to scabies and how they can treat it.

 A scabies rash is extremely itchy.
 Typically, the itching will be

 - Appearance: Scabies bites cause a rash that often presents as small blisters, which doctors call vesicles.
 Some people may think that it resembles pimples.
 Itching the vesicles can cause them to turn into open skin sores, making a person more vulnerable to infection.

 - Pattern: Scabies mites tend to burrow or tunnel under the skin, which can create a distinct pattern.
 The pattern consists of lines that are flesh-toned or, sometimes, gray and white.
 In some cases, the tunnels may be very hard to see.